-Fundamentals of seismology and geotechnical earthquake engineering, in accordance with the NEH-RP and USGS procedures, with correlation to the UBC and IBC building codes.
+Fundamentals of seismology and geotechnical earthquake engineering, in accordance with the NEHRP and USGS procedures, with correlation to the UBC and IBC building codes.
 Topics include plate tectonics, earthquake faults, seismic magnitude and intensity, ground motion, seismic wave attenuation, development of response spectra, seismic hazard analysis, ground motion amplification, liquefaction analysis, dynamic slope stability, seismic design of retaining walls and mitigation of hazardous sites.
 Prerequisites: CE 321, CE 350, CE 360.
+A minimum grade of C- is required for all prerequisites.